ramondelafuente/bref/README.md

-# Protocol
+# bref.sh

-Protocol is a [Tailwind UI](https://tailwindui.com) site template built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
+This repository contains the [bref.sh](https://bref.sh) website.

 ## Getting started

-To get started with this template, first install the npm dependencies:
+To get started with the website, first install the npm dependencies:

 ```bash
 npm install